Redocly/redocly-cli/docs/guides/lint-arazzo.md

 - `step-stepId-unique`: the `stepId` MUST be unique amongst all steps described in the workflow.
 - `sourceDescription-name-unique`: the `name` property of the `sourceDescription` object must be unique across all source descriptions.
 - `workflow-dependsOn-unique`: the items in the `workflow` `dependsOn` property must be unique.
+- `parameters-unique`: the `parameters` list MUST NOT include duplicate parameters.

 ## Participate in Redocly CLI